hove-io/ntfs-specification/ntfs_fare_extension.md

 For now, the only accepted ticket_currency is "EUR".

 ## ticket_uses.txt (Optional)
-To be valid, a ticket_use_id must be appears in at least one line of ticket_use_perimeters.txt A ticket_use_id must not appears more than once in this file.
+To be valid, a ticket_use_id must appear in at least one line of ticket_use_perimeters.txt A ticket_use_id must not appear more than once in this file.

 Field | Type | Constraint | Description
 --- | --- | --- | ---